DirectoryTree/LdapRecord-Docs/core/v2/model-api.md

 Rename a model and keep it's container location:

-> When renaming is successful, the models distinguished name is automatically
+> **Important:** When renaming is successful, the models distinguished name is
-> updated to reflect its new name in the directory, so you may run further
+> automatically updated to reflect its new name in the directory, so you may
-> operations on it during the same request.
+> run further operations on it during the same request.

 ```php
 $user = Model::find('cn=John Doe,dc=local,dc=com');